rdehaggart1/sceneVisibilityInSLAM/README.md

 echo $ROS_PACKAGE_PATH
 ```

-and in the string that is returned, you should see the path that you just added to the new package.
+and in the string that is returned, you should see the path to the new package.

 <a name="buildingORB"/>